Som Kumar: Radomlje

+ND Slovan

+On 8 September 2025, Kumar joined Slovenian Second League club ND Slovan on loan from Radomlje for the remainder of the first half of the 2025–26 season.
+After returning to Radomlje following the expiry of his loan in January 2026, he completed a permanent transfer to ND Slovan on 27 February 2026.

 International career

 Som is a former member of both Indian national under-16 and under-17 teams.
 He was part of India under-16 team's tour to the United Arab Emirates, in which he appeared in their 4–2 win against Sharjah U18 on 36 January 2021, coming as a substitute for Lionel Daryl Rymmei on 62nd minute.
 He later earned call-up to the Shanmugam Venkatesh managed India under-20 team to participate at the 2022 SAFF U-20 Championship in Odisha.
 He made crucial saves in their semi-final win against the Maldives.
 At the final on 5 August, they clinched title defeating Bangladesh 5–2.
 He won best goalkeeper award in that edition.

 Som was also included in India's 2023 AFC U-20 Asian Cup qualification squad.
 They travelled to Kuwait in October, faced Australia, Iraq and Kuwait, winning a single match, against hosts.
-A year later, he was again included into the team by head coach Shuvendu Panda for their 2023 SAFF U-19 Championship campaign in Kathmandu, Nepal.
-They clinched their second consecutive title on 30 September, beating Pakistan 3–0.